sanniv0/sanniv0/README.md

 - **ResumeAce**: [Link](https://github.com/sanniv0/ResumeAce)
   - A modern, intuitive, and open-source resume builder built with Next.js, TypeScript, and Tailwind CSS.
 It empowers users to create professional and visually appealing     resumes with ease.
 - **FinMitra**: [Link](https://github.com/sanniv0/FinMitra)
-  -This application provides personalized investment guidance, sample investment plans, and a dictionary of financial terms, all powered by generative AI..
+  - This application provides personalized investment guidance, sample investment plans, and a dictionary of financial terms, all powered by generative AI..

 ---